kgateway-dev/community/CONTRIBUTING.md

 It’s important that every piece of code in K8sGateway is reviewed by at least one maintainer familiar with that codebase.

 1. **Changelog**: The K8sGateway project uses [GitHub's automatically generated release notes](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes) feature.
-As such, make sure that your PR description includes a clear, concise message of the change, including any user-facing steps to use the feature.
+As such, make sure that your PR description includes a clear, concise message of the change, including any user-facing steps to use the feature. <!-- TODO: update this when all the changelog churn is worked out https://github.com/k8sgateway/k8sgateway/issues/10409 -->
 2. **CI check**: A maintainer needs to kick off the CI process by commenting `/test` on your PR.
 3. **Testing**: Please write tests for your changes.
 Bias towards fast / unit testing.
 4. **Comments**: The code reviewer may leave comments to discuss changes.
 Minor preferences are often called out with `nit`.